github/opensource.guide/_articles/sustaining/leadership.md

 Maybe you want to recognize a community member who's made significant contributions to your project.
 Maybe you've gotten into a debate with your community and realized you didn't know how to resolve it.

-In this section, we'll answer some commonly asked questions about leadership and governance for open source projects.
+Got questions about leadership and governance for open source projects?
+We've got answers.

 * TOC
 {:toc}